-This place made it on to our short list.
+This place made it onto our short list.
 Thanks Bolt Driver!

-cities a little inland and surrounded by nature but not as well known, the hotel was in a town called Vila Real.
+For people who are interested in small cities a little inland and surrounded by nature but not as well known, Vila Real should definitely be on your list as a place to check out.
 It could be just the right fit for someone reading this.

 While Chris was waiting in line, I went in to use the bathroom and discovered they have a to-go counter, so I ordered a chicken, chips and salad to go.
 They served the chicken right off the rotisserie skewer and 5 minutes later, we were ready to go.

 We drove 10 minutes to a stunning beach and had ourselves a little picnic.
 The only problem is they didn’t have any utensils to give us, but we figured it out.

 So, make this a go to stop for any places you are visiting north of Porto.